STAAHMED11/B-BET-Website/README.md

 ## How to Use

-To use B-Bet,You visit the B-Bet website
+To use B-Bet, You visit the B-Bet website https://b-bet.netlify.app/